highchloride/UOSerpentIsle/README.md

 #### 2. Add functionality and NPCs.

   -Add NPCs to each of the cities.
+Vendors are already available.

   -Add fauna, goblins, etc to overland map.
+This is roughly 50% complete.

 #### 3. Testing and Balancing